 The vast majority of revenues supporting governmental activities are general revenues.
-General revenues increased from \$19,895,781 in fiscal year 2008 to \$21,408,216 in fiscal year 2009.
-The primary source of this increase was an increase in property tax revenue.
+General revenues increased from \$21,408,216 in fiscal year 2009 to \$22,357,704 in fiscal year 2010.
+The primary source of this increase was an increase in grants and entitlements and collections of tax levy.

-A review of Table 2 shows that the total cost of instructional services was \$14,565,613 or 59 percent of governmental program expenses.
-Instructional expenses increased \$336,068 from fiscal year 2008 to 2009.
+A review of Table 2 shows that the total cost of instructional services was \$14,892,952 or 59 percent of governmental program expenses.
+Instructional expenses increased \$327,339 from fiscal year 2009 to 2010 primarily from annual salary increases.
 Instructional expenses include activities directly related to the teaching of pupils and the interaction between teacher and pupil.

-The expense for support services total \$7,872,745 or 32 percent of total revenues.
-Support services consist of pupil services and instructional staff which include the activities involved in assisting staff and the content and process of teaching to pupils, along with Board of education, administration, fiscal and business classifications which reflect expenses associates with establishing and administering school policies, financial operations and activities concerned with purchasing, receiving and maintaining goods and services for the School District.
+The expense for support services total \$8,106,262 or 32 percent of total governmental program expenses.
+Support services consist of pupil services and instructional staff which include the activities involved in assisting staff and the content and process of teaching to pupils, along with Board of Education, administration, fiscal and business classifications which reflect expenses associates with establishing and administering school policies, financial operations and activities concerned with purchasing, receiving and maintaining goods and services for the School District.

-Management's Discussion and Analysis (Continued) For the Fiscal Year Ended June 30, 2009
+Management's Discussion and Analysis (Continued) For the Fiscal Year Ended June 30, 2010

 The Statement of Activities shows the cost of program services and the charges for services and grants offsetting those services.
-Table 3 shows, for governmental activities, the total cost of services and the net cost of services for fiscal years 2009 and 2008.
+Table 3 shows, for governmental activities, the total cost of services and the net cost of services for fiscal years 2010 and 2009.
 That is, it identifies the cost of these services supported by tax revenue and unrestricted State entitlements.